ibm-cloud-docs/openshift/openshift_worker_add.md

 ### Installing with a script
 {: #intel-sgx-script}

 Before you begin, [create a worker pool](/docs/openshift?topic=openshift-add_workers#add_pool) with SGX-capable worker nodes.
-To work with Intel SGX, you must use one of the following machine types: `mb3c.4x32` and `ms3c.4x32.1.9tb.ssd`.
-To see the options, you must filter to the **Ubuntu 16** operating system.
+To work with Intel SGX, you must use one of the following machine types: `me4c.4x32` and `me4c.4x32.1.9tb.ssd`.

 1. [Access your {{site.data.keyword.openshiftshort}} cluster](/docs/openshift?topic=openshift-access_cluster).